tangentecode/obsidian-notes/computer-science/docs/sorting/basics.md

 - Sorting is the process of transforming data (often [arrays](lecture-2-arrays.md)) to a sorted one
-- it is very useful because it is easier, for the computer, to
+- it is very useful because it is easier, for the computer, to search via [binary search](binary-search.md),